Formula 1 weekend explained

 The Grand Prix weekend is structured around the following main events:

-• Free practice: these sessions allow the drivers and teams to get a feel for the track and to fine-tune their setups for qualifing and the race.
-There are typically 3 sessions in the weekend; 2 on friday and one on saturday.
-With the exception of weekends with a sprint.
+• Free practice: these sessions allow the drivers and teams to get a feel for the track and fine-tune their setups for qualifying and the race.
+There are typically 3 sessions in the weekend; 2 on Friday and one on Saturday.
+Except weekends with a sprint.

 • Qualification: this is the session that determines the starting order for the main race, known as the Grand Prix.
 The qualifying session is divided into three parts, known as Q1, Q2, and Q3 and typically takes place on Saturday.